B-Bajramovic/AlphaFold-Bioinformatics-BSc/Day2.md

 # Day 2 Understanding your AlphaFold output

-### Step 0 downloading a file from ALICE to your PC
+### Step 0 before we get started

+You will need to download some files today.
+This works differently if you cannot access MobaXterm.

 #### Mac/Linux users